Aline Mihigo, Field Assistant

 Harper has worked in DRC for more than seven years and started up the ECI office in DRC, developing organizational strategy and leading grant-making and program development in the field.
 Her regional expertise has been instrumental to the success of ECI in DRC and to developing ECI’s coffee and cocoa initiatives.
 Prior to working with ECI, Harper held positions of Program Officer and Director of Development at HEAL Africa, based both in Goma, DRC, and Seattle, WA.
 Harper holds two degrees from the University of Minnesota and speaks fluent English, French and Swahili.

-Heather Pfahl, U.S. Deputy Director
+Heather Pfahl, Director of Operations and Programs

 Heather joined ECI after living in DRC and Cambodia where she worked for World Vision International, and brings over a decade of executive international and domestic program management, grant-writing, capacity-building and monitoring and evaluation experience to ECI.
 Heather has successfully engaged private sector and public donors such as USAID, DfID, CIDA and AUSAID to develop multi-million dollar integrated programs that have increased the socio-economic well being for vulnerable populations.